 WooCommerce is an open-source WordPress plugin that is specifically designed to facilitate people or businesses who want to sell their products & services online.
 WooCommerce’s responsive design, SEO-friendly interface, and advanced features makes it the most widely used eCommerce platform in the world.
+To build a successful woocommerce however, you have to pay attention to certain factors.

 WooCommerce’s ecosystem gives online sellers incredible customization options for everything from product placement to the whole storefront.
 Not only that but features like pre-installed payment gateway, geolocation support, inventory management, easy tax calculation, child themes, automation tools, gamification integration, referrals & affiliate program and shipping options among many others make WC the most preferred eCommerce platform in the market.